 In contrast to Stroheim, Vidor succeeded to keep the studio’s influence to a minimum.
 The Great Depression also did not crop up yet, so all means were available to shoot this universal story with style.
 And that’s definitely noticeable.
 It has for example an amazing shot above a sea of desks that inspired similar takes in Wilder’s The Apartment (1960) and Welles’ The Trial (1962).

-Unfortunately you cannot watch The Crowd online for free legally but here’s a trailer:
+Unfortunately you cannot watch The Crowd online for free legally but here’s one of its most outstanding scenes: